Introduction to GIMP Alternatives

 8. Corel Painter

 Corel Painter is one of the most popular painting and illustration applications available today.
 The company has now launched a new version of Corel painter called the Corel Painter IX.5.
 It now comes with a new set of advanced tools and functions for creating better digital artworks.
 One such functionality is the new photo painting palettes that can be used to convert a picture into amazing paintings.
-You can choose from various style palettes like watercolor or any other style you like and create your designs based on the image you have.
+You can choose from various style palettes like watercolor or any other style you like and create your designs based on your image.

-From this article, we have discovered many GIMP alternatives that can be used by creative professionals for working on their images.
-All these applications are different from each other and some offer new features and functionalities, which are not offered in GIMP.
-Depending on your needs, requirements, and budget you can choose from either the paid application with full capabilities or the free to use versions.
+This article has discovered many GIMP alternatives that creative professionals can use for working on their images.
+All these applications are different from each other, and some offer new features and functionalities, which are not offered in GIMP.
+Depending on your needs, requirements, and budget, you can choose from either the paid application with full capabilities or the free to use versions.
 Also, so before installing the software, check whether your system requirements meet the minimum software requirements for its smooth functioning.